olegkalyta/CarND-Traffic-Sign-Classifier/README.md

 * validation set accuracy of 0.954
 * test set accuracy of ?

-If an iterative approach was chosen:
+###### What was the first architecture that was tried and why was it chosen?
+I used LaNet network from prev lesson
+###### What were some problems with the initial architecture?
+I did not found any problems with this architecture
+###### How was the architecture adjusted and why was it adjusted?
+No changes except labels number 43 instead of 10
-##### Which parameters were tuned?
+######  Which parameters were tuned?
 How were they adjusted and why?
 I experimented with `BATCH_SIZE` and saw, `32` works best for this model I experimented with `learning_rate`.
 When I decreased it, accuracy was worse, so I increased it a bit to `0.00115` and it shown good results.

+###### What are some of the important design choices and why were they chosen?
+etc. ?
+Regarding to model architecture, I did not make any design changes

 ### Test a Model on New Images